mjhymowitz/Blocklist-of-for-everything/README.md

 # list of every adblock/host list known

-Feel free to suject other list if you want.
+Feel free to suggest other list if you want.
-I'll be honest, I'm not sure if they're all formated corretly, AdGuard Home excepted the urls so I assumed they worked
+I'm not sure if they're all formated corretly, AdGuard Home excepted the urls so I assumed they work.

 | Name | Raw Url |
 |:---:|:---:|